madef/docs-advanced-importer/docs/en/04_Catalog:_products_and_categories/04_Features.md

 </products>
 ```

 The feature tag do not support multilanguage.
-To set multilangue you need to use a bloc with an objects flow :
+To set multilangue you need to use a block with an objects flow :

 ```